 The #iteachmsu Commons is a digital platform designed by and for MSU educators (faculty, graduate teaching assistants, academic specialists, advisors, librarians, instructional designers, et al.) to share teaching and learning resources, connect with other educators, and grow their teaching practice.
-(Use your MSU NetID to access and contribute to the Commons.)
 The #iteachmsu Commons is a culmination of a multi-year collaboration amongst educators across campus who provided ongoing insights, testing, and feedback.
 This platform will help to facilitate a robust educator community and development across MSU.

 A proud, public, and educator-driven statement of teaching practice, #iteachmsu first began on social media as a way for graduate teaching assistants across MSU to share teaching resources, connect with each other, and grow in their teaching practice.
 Because of support from MSU’s Academic Advancement Network and Graduate School, teamed with us here at the Hub for Innovation in Learning and Technology, we have been able to build the #iteachmsu Commons to support educators (faculty, graduate teaching assistants, advisors, instructional designers, et al.) across roles at MSU in further sharing, connecting, and growing in their work.
 The team contributing directly to the advancement of this digital space was comprised of individuals from multiple units supporting educators across our campus: faculty, graduate students, undergraduate students, administrators, and staff; and was regularly informed during the design and prototyping phases of development by an advisory group made up of individuals representing equally diverse educator roles.